SWI-Prolog/packages-real/README.txt

 There is also a paper doc/padl2013-real.pdf and a user's guide doc/guide.pdf.

-This version works on current versions of SWI and YAP.
+Real works on current versions of SWI and YAP.
+As of version 1.1 there is support for using Real on SWI web-servers.

 INSTALL